OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-11.md

 ## Luke 11:51

 from the blood of Abel to the blood of Zechariah, who was killed between the altar and the sanctuary.
-Yes, I tell you, it will be charged against this generation.
+Truly, I tell you, it will be charged against this generation.

 ## Luke 11:52